MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 > [!Important]
 > Interop experiences with an on-premises deployment of Skype for Business require that the on-premises environment is in hybrid mode with Office 365 Skype for Business.
 For details, see [Migration and interoperability guidance](https://aka.ms/SkypeToTeams-Interop).

-These interop experiences are available to users who have the one of the following coexistence modes assigned: **Skype for Business with Teams collaboration**, **Skype for Business with Teams collaboration and meetings**, **Skype for Business only**, or **Teams only**.
+These interop experiences are available to and between users who have the one of the following coexistence modes assigned: **Skype for Business with Teams Collaboration**, **Skype for Business with Teams Collaboration and meetings**, **Skype for Business Only**, or **Teams Only**.
+There is no interoperability to users in Islands mode.

 ### Native interop experience limitations